cryptojoks/antofy-docs/docs/tokenomics.md

 In the beginning, a bridge with Ethereum will be set up to interact with the outside world, allowing users to use wrapped ETH in Antofy.
 It will also be possible to withdraw capital from the Antofy network using this bridge.&#x20;

 Bridges to other popular blockchains will be created in the future.
-If necessary, it will be possible to make a bridge with reverse logic, where SABN or ABN is withdrawn from Antofy, and in another blockchain, the user receives wrapped SABN or ABN tokens.
+If necessary, it will be possible to make a bridge with reverse logic, where sABN or ABN is withdrawn from Antofy, and in another blockchain, the user receives wrapped sABN or ABN tokens.

 ### What happens if no one puts ABN in the Grinder?

 That won't happen.
-At least, the Antofy Team will put a single ABN in the Grinder queue at a price sufficient to issue a billion SABNs.
+At least, the Antofy Team will put a single ABN in the Grinder queue at a price sufficient to issue a billion sABNs.
 And we have no doubt that there will be many such overpriced orders.

 ### ABN will not be burned when trading on the exchanges.
 Will it break the system?

-There will be DEX in Antofy, so it will be possible to trade ABN for SABN outside the Grinder.&#x20;
+There will be DEX in Antofy, so it will be possible to trade ABN for sABN outside the Grinder.&#x20;

 If the price of ABN on DEX drops much relative to prices in the Grinder queue, it will open up an arbitrage opportunity.
 Anyone can buy a cheap ABN on the exchange and put it into the Grinder at a much higher price.&#x20;